 - How the Judge Determines Disability is a video that explains how an administrative law judge evaluates your eligibility.

-In the Library, below, I have compiled information that explains how the SSA evaluates 23 common impairments.
-I also have included valuable medical opinion forms.
-See Applying for Disability Benefits When You Have….
-If you are dealing with pain, the article Proving Pain suggests practical ways to help the Social Security decision-maker understand the true nature and intensity of your pain.
+If you are dealing with pain, the article How the Social Security Administration Evaluates Pain suggests practical ways to help the Social Security decision-maker understand the true nature and intensity of your pain.

-You are not required to have a lawyer represent you in order to obtain Iowa disability benefits.
+You are not required to have a lawyer represent you in order to obtain social security disability benefits.
 However, a quick review of this website should reveal the complex and often convoluted nature of the rules and regulations that govern the Social Security disability determination.
-A Des Moines disability lawyer who speaks the language of the Social Security Administration can walk you through this process, step by step, and help you present your strongest case.
+An Iowa disability lawyer who speaks the language of the Social Security Administration can walk you through this process, step by step, and help you present your strongest case.

 810 Washington Street